Descendant-XI/manifests/README.md

 ```

 Thanks to POSP and specifically Kshitij Gupta for supporting us in using POSP early AOSP bring-up as our "hardware equipped AOSP base".

+If you have an issue with syncing or building feel free to reach out at https://t.me/descendant_device_support